 A teacher, recitalist, and music historian, Nancy Bachus has been a featured clinician at numerous piano teacher organizations and music conventions.
 A graduate of the Eastman School of Music, Nancy studied with pianist Eugene List and accompanist Brooks Smith, and more recently she coached with Fernando Laires.
 Nancy was one of the performers in the original "Monster Concerts" in New York City (Lincoln Center, Radio City and Carnegie Hall), the White House and on the two "Monster Concert" recordings.

 Certified as a Master Teacher by MTNA, Nancy has taught at the National Music Camp at Interlochen, Michigan and has 27 years of teaching experience at the college and university levels.
 She served on the Board of Directors of the American Liszt Society and was editor of its newsletter for many years.
-Nancy currently maintains a private piano studio in Hudson, Ohio.
+Currently Nancy is on the faculty at Cleveland State University and maintains a private piano studio in Hudson, Ohio.
 She is married and has two daughters.

 For a complete listing of titles by this author, click HERE.